 Life Balance with Technology

 I was asked to speak to a group of managers and supervisors recently about how technology can help them manage their seemingly ever increasing work load.
 That’s an interesting question really given how technology seems to often be the catalyst for increased work load.
-I shared iStock_000020019232XSmallsome thoughts about how technological advancement is accelerating and creating whole new ways to manage our work and lives and then some tips on how the tools they use at work can help them (Outlook e-mail, calendaring, and OneNote).
+I shared some thoughts about how technological advancement is accelerating and creating whole new ways to manage our work and lives and then some tips on how the tools they use at work can help them (Outlook e-mail, calendaring, and OneNote).
 As professionals who use technology every day in our jobs, we need to own the responsibility for learning about our technology and helping each other (and our staffs) use it effectively to manage our work.

 It is remarkable what we can now do with our phones… e-mail, text, tweet, Facebook, calendar,task reminders, search (for anything), maps / directions, record / share audio – photos – videos, read blogs – wikis – books, listen to music – books, watch movies - TV - videos - courses, banking, pay bills, track weather, stocks, and flights,… to name a few.
 These can distract us or help us – it’s up to us to decide.
 I remember not long ago having to carry a phone, laptop, digital camera, and video camera depending on the work I needed to do – now I often just have my phone!
 I think our mobile devices are finally being innovated into tools that can help manage our work and personal lives in powerful ways.
 I’ve been experimenting with Siri on my iPhone and although it’s pretty good, it needs some work.
 But, I can see in a few years how it and it’s relatives will be personal concierges and save us significant time.